huriettic/marathonstyle3dportalrendererinunity/README.md

-The clipped polygon is converted to NDC space, then to screen space.
+The clipped polygon is converted from clip space to screen space.